 In the first chapter, the Workshop is revealed to have done countless experiments to make the weapons Regulars use on a daily basis.
 Human Experiments.
 It is implied that souls are used to create ignition weapons.
 The Thirteen Month series, which includes the Black March and Green April mind you, are confirmed to have souls.
 Let that sink in for a while.

 YMMV on this one since the only confirmed case of this was with the Workshop members working with FUG to create the Thorn.
 It is explicitly mentioned that human experiments are banned by the Workshop in general.
 And since we don't know how Ignition weapons are made it might be better to give the Workshop the benefit of a doubt.

 And now there's Creepy Child Verdi.
 At first all we saw of her were a few panels of her looking spaced out, holding an octopus plushie.
 But in chapter 60, the first thing we see of her is her controlling the octopus (Now extremely large) and holding Prince and Miseng, saying that she liked them, will turn them into dolls and make them marry.

 There's also Lo Po Bia Ren, the R.E.D. member.
 Controlling giant fish, exploding in a giant mess of wierd blood, and seems to be certifiably insane.
 That settles it - all anima are terrifying.

 Heck, keep it simple: all Anima are just plain Nightmare inducing if you stop to think about it for three minutes.
 Even the apparently nice ones.
 The whole thing screams "Marionette Master" — and the perversion potential is... worrying if you get somebody swimming a little too far into the deep end or who just botches up horribly now and again.

-And now it's confirmed that she isn't an Anima, but an actual Puppet Master.
+And now it's confirmed that as well as being an Anima, she's an actual Puppet Master.
 The octopus doll is played for laughs, but Miseng being turned into a bloodthirsty, lifeless doll?
 Not so much.